UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_end.md

 # Module Learning Outcomes

-In this module students will learn how to
+In this module you learned how to

-- Explain the importance of data visualizations.
-- Use the grammar of graphics presented here.
-- Create point and line visualizations in Altair.
-- Transform data directly in Altair instead of pandas.
-- Combine graphical marks via layering.
+1. Explain what each tool in the Data Science toolbox is used for.
+2. Use VS Code to edit text and Python files.
+4. Ask effective questions.
+5. Create minimal reproducible code examples when asking for help.

 Notes: